kralphs/testcontainers-couchbase/README.md

 ### Manual Configuration

 By default, the node has the Data (KV), Query, Index and Search services enabled.
 These can be customized.
-Note: Analytics service requires an enterprise image of Couchbase server.
+Note: Analytics and Eventing services requires an enterprise image of Couchbase server.
 The following example would only have a Data service.

 ```typescript
 import {